klu-dev/citrix-keyboard-ime-docs/kbime-config/Keyboard and IME Configuration.md

 | Citrix Workspace app for iOS           | Does not support configuration file.                         |
 | Citrix Workspace app for HTML5         | This mode is not supported.                                  |

-<span id="table6">CWA Configure for `Synchronize VDA side keyboard with client keyboard dynamically in VDA session` Mode</span>
+<span id="table14211">Table 1.4.2.1.1 CWA Configure for `Synchronize VDA side keyboard with client keyboard dynamically in VDA session` Mode</span>